trustlines-protocol/tl-docs/docs/resources/wp_content/how_trustlines_works.md

   -   TLN is currently required for staking in the validator auctions for the Trustlines Blockchain.

   -   Trustlines Network Tokens (TLN) are distributed via a Merkle drop to a wide range of recipients.
-You can find more information about this in the [Merkle drop launch](https://trustlines.foundation/merkle-drop.html) blog post.
+You can find more information about this in the [Merkle Drop Launch](https://blog.trustlines.network/merkle-drop-launch/) blog post.
 The Trustlines Foundation will also consider other distribution models in the future.

   -   TLN can be converted into TLC via a bridge.
 No bridge exists for TLC to TLN conversion.